singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

  - Process batch or stream data.
  - Serverless, fast, scalable, fault-tolerant.
  - Multi-Step processing data.
 Eg: Wordcount.
+ - Cloud dataflow executed as jobs where one or more worker carry out specific tasks
+ - Supports SQL, Java, Python
+ - Stackdriver integration for logging and monitoring
  - Used for data processing, ELT(Extract Transform Load), filter, group for data sets.
  - Can read data from multiple sources, can kick off multiple cloud functions in parallel and can also writer to multiple sinks (like BigQuery, BigTable etc.)
  - When you update a job on the Dataflow service, you replace the existing job with a new job that runs your updated pipeline code